openvinotoolkit/openvino/docs/OV_Runtime_UG/ov_dynamic_shapes.md

 ### Undefined Dimensions "Out Of the Box"

-Dynamic dimensions may exist in the input model without calling reshape.
+Dynamic dimensions may appear in the input model without calling reshape.
 Many DL frameworks support undefined dimensions.
 If such a model is converted with Model Optimizer or read directly by Core::read_model, undefined dimensions are preserved.
 Such dimensions automatically treated as dynamic ones.
-So you don't need to call reshape if undefined dimensions are already configured in the original model or IR file.
+So you don't need to call reshape if undefined dimensions are already configured in the original model or in the IR file.

 If the input model has undefined dimensions that you are not going to change during the inference, you can set them to static values, using the same `reshape` method of the model.
-From the API perspective any combination of dynamic and static combination can be configured.
+From the API perspective any combination of dynamic and static dimensions can be configured.

-Model Optimizer provides capability to reshape the model during the conversion.
+Model Optimizer provides capability to reshape the model during the conversion, including specifying dynamic dimensions.
-Use this capability to save time on calling `reshape` method in the end application.
+Use this capability to save time on calling `reshape` method in the end application. <TODO: Link to MO setting shape doc>

 ### Dimension Bounds